 The ideas and recommendations in this guide are drawn from more than 100 interviews with leaders in afterschool and international education fields; a panel of expert advisors; a review of relevant materials; and visits to afterschool programs in several cities.
 Many examples were mined from internationally oriented schools that take an interdisciplary and thematic approaches to learning about the world—qualities that fit with the afterschool setting.

-There is huge interest and enthusiasm for using global literacy as an opportunity to enhance quality and ensure equity.
+There is huge interest and enthusiasm for using global learning as an opportunity to enhance quality and ensure equity.
 In this guide, the term “afterschool” includes summer, before-school, weekend, extended day, and other out-of-school time programs in a variety of settings.
 Some are run by school districts, community and youth organizations (such as YMCA, Boys & Girls Clubs of America, Girls Inc., 4-H, and others), community schools, colleges, summer camps, and libraries.

 This guide includes sections to assist you in: